New to Telerik UI for ASP.NET CoreStart a free 30-day trial

 Validation

-Telerik UI for ASP.NET Core enables you to use client-side validation and provides hints on using the Kendo UI Validator and the default jQuery validation.
+Telerik UI for ASP.NET Core enables you to use client-side validation by utilizing the Kendo UI for jQuery Validator or the default jQuery validation.

 • Required